bubblesran/Temp-Tutos/selenium+tutorial.md

 ```

 Start a driver with phantomJS.
-This is like open phantomJS browser. param is the path for phantomJS.
+This is like to open phantomJS-like browser.
+The param is path for phantomJS.

 ```python
 driver = webdriver.PhantomJS('./phantomjs-2.1.1-windows/bin/phantomjs.exe')
 ```

-Use method get to open a url
+Use the method get to open an url

 ```python